1. Password Tips

 - If your mobile phone number has been changed, you should notify the bank to update your record immediately.

 - You should always log out and close your APP when you have finished your mobile banking session.
 Your mobile banking APP will automatically log out after a period of inactivity.

-3. Maintain your device
+3. Maintain Your Device

 4. Phishing Scams

 Phishing is when a criminal sends you an email that embedded with links or file attachments, the email may look genuinely from the bank.
-And it will ask to enter the link that will take you to a website or download an APP.
+And it will ask you to enter the link that will take you to a website or download an APP.

 Once you arrive at the fake site, it will usually prompt you to enter personal security information, such as your account number, user ID/password.
 The phishing website will record the information you provided and use it to access your account and steal your money.
-Similarly, if you download an APP from the phishing email or untrusted sources, your mobile device could be could be compromised together with your personal security information.
+Similarly, if you download an APP from the phishing email or untrusted sources, your mobile device could be compromised together with your personal security information.

-Remember: Always type in address https://www.paob.com.hk directly into browser to avoid going to fraudulent websites and only download our APP from App Store or Google Play.
+Remember: Always type in address https://www.paob.com.hk directly into browser to avoid going to fraudulent websites and only download our APP from official App Store or Google Play.

-5. Bogus Calls
+5. Bogus Calls and SMS messages

-6. SIM card swap
+6. SIM Card Swap